 200m ascent, 8km/5 miles, 3 hours, boggy in places, beaches.

-Afterwards, we will travel to our new accommodation on South Uist by the causeway.
+Afterwards, we will travel to our new accommodation on South Harris by the causeway and ferry.

 Day 5 (Thursday): In the morning, we will drive northwards over Benbecula and North Uist before taking the ferry to Harris.
 In the afternoon, we will climb Clisham the highest point in the Hebrides and the widest view in the islands.
 The short, steep route is definitely an achievement!